SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/cf/deploy-app-using-mock-cf.md

     ....
     ```

+3. In the **mta.yaml** file add the following code snippet to the *resource* section

+    ```yaml
+    resources:
+      - name: incident-management-destination-service
+        type: org.cloudfoundry.managed-service
+        parameters:
+          service-plan: lite
+          service: destination
+    ...
+    ```

-2. Right-click the `mta.yaml` file and choose **Build MTA Project**
+4. Right-click the `mta.yaml` file and choose **Build MTA Project**

    ![build mtar](./images/build_mtar.png)

-3. If the build was successful, you find the generated file in the `mta_archives` folder.
+5. If the build was successful, you find the generated file in the `mta_archives` folder.
 Right-click on *incidents_1.0.0.mtar* and select **Deploy MTA Archive**

    ![deploy mtar](./images/deploy_mtar.png)

-4. Login to your SAP BTP subaccount and space to start the deployment.
+6. Login to your SAP BTP subaccount and space to start the deployment.

    ![login](./images/login.png)